Compare, side by side

 DFS vs Furniture Village: The Everyday Champion vs the Slightly Posher One

 The everyday champion vs the slightly-posher-everyday champion.
-Benny's compared both, more times than he'd care to admit.
+We've compared both, more times than he'd care to admit.

 SCS vs DFS: Britain's Two Sofa Superpowers Compared

 Britain's two sofa superpowers.
 One does volume, the other does deals.
-Benny's done the homework on both.
+We've done the homework on both.

 Sofology vs SCS: Mid-Market Comfort vs Value-First Deals

 One tries to be fancy.
 The other doesn't pretend to be anything it isn't.
-Benny compares.
+We compare.

 Furniture Village vs Barker & Stonehouse: Mid-Range Independents Compared

 Two of the UK's largest independent furniture retailers, two very different approaches.
-Benny compares the high-street heavyweight with the northern style leader.
+We compare the high-street heavyweight with the northern style leader.

 DFS vs Sofology: Which Is Right for You?

 Britain's two biggest sofa retailers go head to head.
-Benny's compared both and has opinions.
+We've compared both and we have opinions.

 Mid-premium (13)